dwyl/learn-tdd/README.md

 Next we see the **qunit divs**
-(_where the **test results** will be **displayed**_) and load JQuery and the QUnit Library from CDN:
+(_where the **test results** will be **displayed**_) and load the JQuery and QUnit Libraries from CDN:

 ```html
     <div id="qunit"></div>